-Tali Adler is a first year student at Yeshivat Maharat.
-Originally from Cedarhurst, NY, Tali graduated summa cum laude from Stern College for Women, where she double majored in political science and Jewish studies and completed a senior thesis entitled “Blood, Margins, and Danger: Menstrual Purity Laws and Spanish Crypto-Jewish Women in Early Modern Spain”, for which she won the departmental award for excellence in Jewish history.
+Rabbi Tali Adler, originally from Cedarhurst, NY, graduated summa cum laude from Stern College for Women, where she double majored in political science and Jewish studies and completed a senior thesis entitled “Blood, Margins, and Danger: Menstrual Purity Laws and Spanish Crypto-Jewish Women in Early Modern Spain”, for which she won the departmental award for excellence in Jewish history.
 At Stern, Tali was the Opinions editor for The Observer, the official Stern College for Women newspaper, a tutor in the writing center, and co-founder of The Beacon, an student-run publication.
 Tali has studied in a number of Jewish settings, including Midreshet Harova, Drisha, and Yeshivat Hadar, and has worked as a Jewish educator at BBYO, where she designed and taught a three week class on Jewish theology entitled “God Talk,” and the Jewish Journey Project, where she teaches a Jewish debate class.
 Tali lives in Washington Heights where she runs Kol B’Rama, a monthly partnership minyan.

-Dina Brawer was born in Milan Italy and attended High school in Jerusalem, seminary in New York and university in London.
-She holds a BA in Hebrew and Jewish studies from London School of Jewish Studies and an MA in Education (Psychology) from the Institute of Education.
-For close to fifteen years she has worked alongside her husband, a congregational rabbi, and in that capacity she taught numerous kallahs, ran adult education programs, led strategic community development and was the first (and only!) woman to address a British Orthodox congregation at Kol Nidre.
+Rabba Dina Brawer was born in Milan, Italy and studied in Jerusalem and New York.
+She holds a BA in Hebrew and Jewish Studies from the University of London and an MA in Education and Psychology from the Institute of Education, London.
+For close to fifteen years she has worked alongside her husband, a congregational rabbi.
+In this capacity she developed creative community education programs and was involved in strategic community development.
+Together they have recently co-launched Mishkan: The Jewish Community Beyond Borders.

-Melissa Scholten-Gutierrez is a social worker, writer, educator, and advocate.
-She graduated with undergraduate degrees in Psychology & Social Behavior and Sociology from the University of California, Irvine and received a Masters in Social Work with a health care concentration from the University of Illinois, Urbana-Champaign.
-Melissa worked in oncology, hospice, and prenatal health eduction before transitioning into development and donor relations for Jewish non-profits, all the while exploring her passion for writing and social media.
-She spent two years living and learning in Jerusalem, one year each at Midreshet Nishmat and Machon Pardes, where she focused on gemara and halacha.
-While at Pardes she had the opportunity to facilitate a weekly chabura on women and halacha, co-found a monthly women’s shacharit, and to learn with a Yoetzet Halacha for independent Kallah teacher training.
+Rabba Melissa graduated with undergraduate degrees in Psychology & Social Behavior and Sociology from the University of California, Irvine and received a Masters in Social Work with a health care concentration from the University of Illinois, Urbana-Champaign.
+Rabba Melissa worked in oncology, hospice, and prenatal health education before transitioning into development and donor relations for Jewish non-profits, all the while exploring her passion for writing and social media.
+Immediately before beginning her studies at Yeshivat Maharat she spent two years learning in the batei midrash of Nishmat and Pardes in Jerusalem.
+Rabba Melissa received semikha (rabbinic ordination) from Yeshivat Maharat in 2018.